 “I suggest Khan Market, though it does require a few hours for browsing so it’s better placed on a two-day itinerary, or when you arrive back in Delhi at the end of your tour.
 Fabindia and Anokhi are great places to pick up textiles and souvenirs.”

 And for a special dinner?

 “Bukhara [at the ITC Maurya hotel] is excellent – their Dal Bukhara and tandoori fish are amazing.
-Indian Accent serves some fascinating modern takes on traditional Indian dishes and is a must for foodies, but note that the restaurant usually books up a couple of weeks in advance so do make a reservation with Madeleine before you arrive”.
+Indian Accent serve a fascinating modern take on traditional Indian dishes and is a must for foodies, but note the restaurant usually books up a couple of weeks in advance so do make a reservation with Madeleine before you arrive”.

 We’d love to assist with the planning of your holiday to Delhi and Rajasthan.
-At Indian Excursions, all our tours are private and tailor-made to suit your individual tastes, budget and requirement.
-To get started, please do get in touch.
+At Indian Excursions, all our tours are private and tailor-made to suit your taste, budget and requirement.
+To get started, please get in touch.
 Or, for inspiration, you might like to browse our sample itineraries by clicking here.0